João Correia (cyclist): Post-racing career

 Upon the closure of the Cervélo team, João went back to the business world, working for LinkedIn before returning again to cycling, combining his passion for the sport with his business skills to set up two successful companies: inGamba Tours, a travel company specialising in cycling, and Corso Sports Marketing, in partnership with his friend and business partner Ken Sommer.
-Their agency represents some of the most exciting talent in professional cycling, including Coryn Rivera (Tour of Flanders winner 2017), Mads Pedersen (cyclist), winner of the 2019 Road World Championships, Ineos Grenadiers rider Tao Geoghegan Hart (Winner of the 2020 Giro d'Italia), and Dutch veteran Laurens ten Dam.
+Their agency represented strong talent professional cycling, including Coryn Rivera (Tour of Flanders winner 2017), Mads Pedersen (cyclist), winner of the 2019 Road World Championships, Ineos Grenadiers rider Tao Geoghegan Hart (Winner of the 2020 Giro d'Italia), and Dutch veteran Laurens ten Dam.

 Aside from his business interests, Correia is also a supporter of World Bicycle Relief, an international non-profit organization based in Chicago that specializes in large-scale, comprehensive bicycle distribution programs to aid poverty relief in developing countries around the world.
-Their programs focus primarily on education, economic development, and health care.
-To date, his company inGamba Tours has raised more than $1 million for the WBR cause.
+Their programs focus primarily on education, economic development, and health care. inGamba Tours has raised more than $1 million for the WBR cause.